scanerdong/test/README.md

 2.run
 ./out/om_11

-create new branch is quick and simple
+create new branch is quick and simple add in dev branch